But make the gift of empire without end."note

 Alexander Severus (222 — 235)

 Another young cousin of Caracalla and Elagabalus.
-Rather a Momma's Boy, but was shaping up to be a fair, wise, and competent emperor when he was unceremoniously murdered by his soldiers for trying to negotiate with the Germanic tribes as opposed to fighting them on the battlefield.
-His assassination marked the start of the Crisis of the Third Century and ended the Principate.
+Rather a Momma's Boy, but was shaping up to be a fair, wise, and competent emperor when he was unceremoniously murdered by his soldiers for trying to negotiate with the Germanic tribes as opposed to fighting them on the battlefield, which involves bribing the barbarians off.
+His assassination marked the start of the Crisis of the Third Century.

 Maximinus Thrax (235 — 238)

-The first of the so-called "Soldier Emperors", and also the first ruler who never set a foot into Rome.
+The first of the so-called "Barrack Emperors", and also the first ruler who never set a foot into Rome and the first not to hail either from the equestrian or senatorial class.
 Started as a common barbarian soldier from Thrace, and never learned Latin properly.
 Also known by the nickname "Cyclops" because of his freakish size.

 Philip the Arab (244 — 249)